‘There was a question of not having a purpose in life. Just floundering’.

 The illness which befell Leon Fleischer and about 1% of his fellow musicians is called focal dystonia, the loss of control over muscles involved in a highly trained task.
 It is a career breaker coming out of the blue.
 An investigation into the underlying neural problems leads on a journey into the brain’s muscle control circuitry and its ability to learn.

 The human brain’s motor system which controls muscle movement is well understood.
-When one stimulates areas in the precentral sulcus (see Figure on the right) one can observe muscle movements.
+When one stimulates areas in the precentral sulcus (see Figure) one can observe muscle movements.
 I actually once saw my own finger move when this area was magnetically stimulated.
 Because the role of this brain area in muscle control is so well understood, it is simply called the primary motor cortex, or M1 for short.

-The organisation within the primary motor cortex is such as described in the Figure in red: inside the brain the leg muscles are controlled, going to the side come hand areas and eventually facial muscles.
+The organisation within the primary motor cortex is such as described in the Figure: inside the brain the leg muscles are controlled, going to the side come hand areas and eventually facial muscles.
 Localisation of function (where in the brain is x?) doesn’t get much better.

 Motor learning is nothing else than changing the brain in order to better perform a task.
 Roughly, one learns when an intended outcome and sensory feedback about the actual outcome disagree.
 Focal dystonia is probably an example of how the brain’s ability to learn can be pushed too far.
 This illness messes up the localisation of function in one of the most clearly organised brain areas.